vippsas/vipps-partner-api/vipps-partner-api.md

    [portal.vipps.no](https://portal.vipps.no)).
    The merchant sees the pre-filled PO with all details provided by the partner, checks the details in the PO, and submits it.
-5. Vipps processes the PO and sends both the merchant and partner an email when done.
+5. Vipps processes both the MA and PO and sends both the merchant and partner an email when done.
 The partner can also check with the API:
    [`GET:/merchants/{orgno}`](https://developer.vippsmobilepay.com/api/partner#tag/Merchants/operation/getMerchant).